Southern reedbuck: Ecology

 Southern reedbucks live in pairs or alone.
 Sometimes, they form herds consisting of about 20 members.
 They prefer to lie in grass or reed beds in the heat of the day and feed during sunrise and sunset, or sometimes even at night.
 Old reedbucks are permanently territorial, with territories around 35-60 hectares, and generally live with a single female, preventing contact with rival males.
 Females and young males perform an 'appeasement dance' for older males.
 During the dance, the bucks run around speedily and take considerably long jumps, with the tail curled up and scented air being released from a pocket in the groin at every bounce, making a popping sound.
 Within this territory, it is active all the time in summer, but it is nocturnal in the wet season.
 It regularly uses paths to reach good sites to rest, graze, and drink water.
 Average lifetime home ranges have been estimated as 123 ha for females and 74 ha for males.

-Their main predators include lions, leopards, cheetahs, spotted hyenas, Cape hunting dogs, African rock pythons and nile crocodiles.
+Their main predators include lions, leopards, cheetahs, spotted hyenas, Cape hunting dogs and Nile crocodiles.
 They can camouflage themselves in the grasslands due to their coats, which are almost the same color.
 If startled or attacked, they stand still, then either hide or flee with an odd rocking-horse movement, and cautiously look back to ensure the danger is gone, generally.
 They use vocalizations like a shrill whistle through their nostrils and a clicking noise to alert others about danger.